smichalove/Anthemavn60_turnon/README.md

 Conntect USB-C of pico to USB on TV
 Using Circuit Python on Rasbarry Pico code.py =
 GP16 on pico connected to GPIO21 on pi

+NOTE: V2 is a work around to HDMI issues of TV not turning off Anthem The original version does not include this